Characterizing Generalization under Out-Of-Distribution Shifts in Deep Metric Learning: Introduction

 In this work, we first construct a new benchmark \emph{ooDML} to characterize \emph{g}eneralization under \emph{o}ut-\emph{o}f-distribution shifts in \emph{DML}.
 We systematically build \emph{ooDML} as a comprehensive benchmark for evaluating OOD generalization in changing zero-shot learning settings which covers a much larger variety of zero-shot transfer learning scenarios potentially encountered in practice.
 We systematically construct training and testing data splits of increasing difficulty as measured by their Frechet-Inception Distance~\cite{fid} and extensively evaluate the performance of current DML approaches.

 Our experiments reveal that the standard evaluation splits are often close to i.i.d. evaluation settings.
 In contrast, our novel benchmark continually evaluates models on significantly harder learning problems, providing a more complete perspective into OOD generalization in DML.
 Second, we perform a large-scale study of representative DML methods on \emph{ooDML}, and study the actual benefit of underlying regularizations such as self-supervision \cite{milbich2020diva}, knowledge distillation \cite{roth2020s2sd}, adversarial regularization~\cite{sinha2020uniform} and specialized objective functions \cite{margin,multisimilarity,arcface,kim2020proxy,roth2020revisiting}.
-We find that conceptual differences between DML approaches play a more significant role as the distribution shift to the test split becomes harder.

-Finally, we present a study on few-shot DML as a simple extension to achieve systematic and consistent OOD generalization.
+We find that conceptual differences between DML approaches play a more significant role as the distribution shift to the test split becomes harder. \\ Finally, we present a study on few-shot DML as a simple extension to achieve systematic and consistent OOD generalization.
 As the transfer learning problem becomes harder, even very little in-domain knowledge effectively helps to adjust learned metric representation spaces to novel test distributions.
 We publish our code and train-test splits on three established benchmark sets, CUB200-2011~\cite{cub200-2011}, CARS196~\cite{cars196} and Stanford Online Products (SOP)~\cite{lifted}.
 Similarly, we provide training and evaluation episodes for further research into few-shot DML.

-Overall, our contributions can be summarized as: \begin{itemize} \item Proposing the \emph{ooDML} benchmark to create a set of more realistic train-test splits that evaluate DML generalization capabilities under increasingly more difficult zero-shot learning tasks. \item Analyzing the current DML method landscape under \emph{ooDML} to characterize benefits and drawbacks of different conceptual approaches to DML. \item Introducing and examining few-shot DML as a potential remedy for systematically improved OOD generalization, especially when moving to larger train-test distribution shifts. \end{itemize}
+Overall, our contributions can be summarized as: { \begin{itemize} \item Proposing the \emph{ooDML} benchmark to create a set of more realistic train-test splits that evaluate DML generalization capabilities under increasingly more difficult zero-shot learning tasks. \item Analyzing the current DML method landscape under \emph{ooDML} to characterize benefits and drawbacks of different conceptual approaches to DML. \item Introducing and examining few-shot DML as a potential remedy for systematically improved OOD generalization, especially when moving to larger train-test distribution shifts. \end{itemize} }